TimSkaras/CliffordCircuitsLibrary/README.md

 ### Creating Pauli Objects

 You can create Pauli operators using the `Pauli` class.
-Pauli operators are represented using an array of bits in smolin format.
-You can create `Pauli` objects by specifying its smolin vector or python string.
+Pauli operators are represented using an array of bits in Smolin format.
+You can create `Pauli` objects by specifying its Smolin vector or Python string.

 #### Smolin Vector
- The most direct method for creating a `Pauli` object is to initialize one with its smolin vector format.
+ The most direct method for creating a `Pauli` object is to initialize one with its Smolin vector format.

  | Smolin Vector | Pauli |
 |-------------|-------------|